 Who we are

 Little Village has 55 members of staff who drive our day-to-day operations.
 They are split across our hubs and our network support team, and ensure that our programmes effectively meet the needs of the families we support.
 We pride ourselves in offering flexible working, enabling our staff to combine meaningful work with an active home-life.
 (Current working patterns meant it was tricky to get a team photo!)

 Little Village is what it is today because of our community-based, volunteer-led approach; we are a movement of parents committed to alleviating child poverty.
 We simply would not be able to do what we do without an incredible team of volunteers who give their time to ensure we can help as many families as possible.
-Since lockdown started in mid-March, our volunteers have collectively given more than 5,200 hours.
+In 2020 our volunteers collectively gave over 12,000 hours of their time to support us.
 We offer a range of volunteering roles, both at our sites and from home.
 Find out more about how to become a volunteer here.